nuxt-community/sitemap-module/README.md

 ## Currently broken
 - Tests for nuxt-i18n are not working, since nuxt-i18n is not Nuxt 3 ready yet.
-- when you're using a function in the sitemap config e.g. for dynamic routes, you need make to sure to use require instead of imports, when using external dependencies.
-Example:
+- **When using a function for dynamic Routes, you are not able to use imports!!**
+  - see below for a usable workaround:

 `nuxt.config.ts`
 ```js